gspurthi/ibm-kms-migration-client/README.md

 ## Setting up the migration client

-### Clone the repository
+### Download the latest migration-client

-1. Clone this repository into your go workspace.
+1. Download the latest release of migration-client for your platform.

+2. Unzip the release and move into the newly created directory to begin working with the migration client.

     ```sh
-    go get github.ibm.com/kms/migration-client
-    ```

-2. Change into the newly created directory to begin working with the migration client.

-    ```sh
+    unzip migration-client-linux-amd64.zip -d migration-client
     cd migration-client
     ```